archy-co/win_xp/README.md

 # Windows XP Rice
 ##### Project's goals:
 * Reproduce **Windows XP** interface as close as possible on **Linux**
-* Each part of interface (e.g. "start" menu bottom bar..) should run independently one from another with only required to it configs.
+* Each part of interface (e.g. "start" menu, bottom bar..) should run independently one from another
 * Make it more or less usable and functional (ㆆ_ㆆ)

-*This is still work in progress.* Feel free to ask questions :)

 ## Table of content